pixel-perfect-software/always-up-to-date/docs/monorepo_support.md

 # Monorepo Support

-This document describes the monorepo features added to `always-up-to-date`.

 ## Overview

 `always-up-to-date` now automatically detects and supports monorepos using standard workspace patterns.
 It works seamlessly with: